RobotMirroring/robotmirroring.github.io/content/authors/David/_index.md

 ---
 # Display name
-title: David A. Gómez Jáuregui
+title: David Antonio Gómez Jáuregui

 # Username (this should match the folder name)
 authors:
-- David A. Gómez Jáuregui
+- David Antonio Gómez Jáuregui

 # Is this the primary user of the site?
 superuser: false